hihijazi/hihijazi/README.md

 **About me**

-- 💼 I'm a full-stack developer, I love programming, reading, and traveling.
+- 💼 I'm a full-stack developer/business analyst.
+I love programming, reading, and traveling.

 - 📈 I'm a coding bootcamp graduate from Flatiron School